 - Content: Developing proven principles

-- Who’s affected?
+- Who is affected?
 Businesses and data protection officers

-- GDPR checklist for businesses and website operators
+- GDPR checklist: the most important measures for companies and website operators

 - Reactions to the GDPR: Praise and criticism